-Activities Completed During Permit Year 3: The City continues to implement the Post-Construction Stormwater Management ordinance (Chapter 37-1 through 37-29) in an effort to ensure that all post-construction stormwater BMPs are being installed and maintained.
+Activities Completed During Permit Year 4: The City continues to implement the Post-Construction Stormwater Management ordinance (Chapter 37-1 through 37-29) in an effort to ensure that all post-construction stormwater BMPs are being installed and maintained.
+No NOVs were issued.